abhi21550/driver-drowsiness-detection-response-system/README.md

 ## 🚨 What is DDDRS?

-**Dynamic Disaster Detection and Response System (DDDRS)** is an innovative eye-tracking safety system that detects fatigue or unconsciousness using a webcam, OpenCV, and Arduino.
+**Driver Drowsiness Detection and Response System (DDDRS)** is an innovative eye-tracking safety system that detects fatigue or unconsciousness using a webcam, OpenCV, and Arduino.
 When the system detects closed eyes for extended durations, it:

 - 🚨 Triggers a buzzer via Arduino
 - 📍 Tracks and fetches real-time location